Can you really call a whitetail deer?

 I have seen young bucks come running at the sound of a grunt call.
 I once called a six-pointer within bow range 3 times in a row.
 Each time letting him get just a little farther away before calling him back again.
 He finally became disinterested and moved on.

 Older bucks aren't always quite as easy to coax in with a grunt call.
 Your best chance is usually during the pre-rut or rutting season when he is in competition for the attention of one of the local females.
-Either by using a doe grunt to gain his attention because he is actively searching for breedable does, or a deer grunt which has him thinking that another buck is invading his personal space.
+Either by using a doe bleat to gain his attention because he is actively searching for breedable does, or a buck grunt which has him thinking that another buck is invading his personal space.

 Remember, deer are social animals and like to be in the company of their own kind.
 Does can be called sometimes just because they like being with other does.
 The same can be said for younger bucks.